 The Distinguished Graduate Supervisor Award has been established to honour those faculty members who excel in the supervision of graduate students.

 The recipient will receive an appropriately inscribed diploma and an award of $1,000.
-A master plaque listing past recipients of the award will be displayed in a prominent place on campus.
+A master plaque listing past recipients of the award is displayed in the Murray Library.
 One award will be made annually at the fall convocation ceremony.

 All members of the faculty of the College of Graduate and Postdoctoral Studies are eligible for the award.
 ‘Supervision’ will be interpreted broadly to include supervision of artistic works and of written works such as projects, theses and dissertations.